 No previous relevant experience is required.

 Furthermore, the professional or student in any kind of discipline having to do with the human psyche in any way (psychology, psychotherapy, education, social work, etc), will have the chance not only to develop her/his personal growth but also to enrich her/his professional tools by seeing how this program evolves.

 to inspire and mobilise the participant as well as to enrich her/his awareness and ability for self-support regarding anything that has to do with her/his relationships.

 Like the lectures, this goal is intended not to be just theoretical, but also embracing the participant’s personal reality as it is shaped in her/his own life-field.

 The participant in such a group works:

-…..
-By working in these two modes, the participant has the chance to explore any relational issues touched by the group’s each time topics.
+Through this kind of work the participant has the chance to explore whatever relational issues get touched by the group’s each time topics.
 Generally speaking, the participant can explore:

 *** Several subtle nuances of loving, of “being in love” (eros), of the pain following the end of eros and of love.

 *** The delicate balance between happiness and disappointments when being a companion in a long and intimate relationship.